Lola Cueto

-María Dolores Velázquez Rivas, better known as "Lola" Cueto (Azcapotzalco, March 2, 1897 – Mexico City, January 24, 1978) was a Mexican painter, printmaker, puppet designer and puppeteer.
-She is best known for her work in children’s theater, creating sets, puppets and theatre companies performing pieces for educational purposes.
+María Dolores Velázquez Rivas, better known as "Lola" Cueto (March 2, 1897, in Azcapotzalco – January 24, 1978, in Mexico City) was a Mexican painter, printmaker, puppet designer and puppeteer.
+She is best known for her work in children's theater, creating sets, puppets and theatre companies performing pieces for educational purposes.
 Cueto took her last name from husband Germán Cueto, which whom she had two daughters, one of whom is noted playwright and puppeteer Mireya Cueto.
-Most of Cueto’s artistic interest was related to Mexican handcrafts and folk art, either creating paintings about it or creating traditional works such as tapestries, papel picado and traditional Mexican toys.
+Most of Cueto's artistic interest was related to Mexican handcrafts and folk art, either creating paintings about it or creating traditional works such as tapestries, papel picado and traditional Mexican toys.

 Life

 Cueto was born María Dolores Velázquez Rivas in Azcapotzalco (now part of Mexico City) on March 2, 1897, to Juan Velázquez and Ana María Rivas.

 Cueto entered the Academy of San Carlos when she was 12 years old.
-She was one of the Academy's first female students, breaking social norms for women at the time.
-She was part of a group of students that included David Alfaro Siqueiros and Andrés Audifred, which rebelled against the traditional teaching methods of the Academy.
+She was one of the academy's first female students, breaking social norms for women at the time.
+She was part of a group of students that included David Alfaro Siqueiros and Andrés Audifred, which rebelled against the traditional teaching methods of the academy.
 It is believed that she was the first female student there to be allowed into classes drawing nudes.
 Her studies at San Carlos were interrupted by the Mexican Revolution and later she entered the Escuela de Pintura al Aire Libre, also known as the Escuela de Barbizón created and directed by Alfredo Ramos Martínez.

 In 1919, she married vanguard sculptor Germán Cueto.
 The couple was prominent in the artistic and intellectual circles of Mexico City which included Diego Rivera, Lupe Marín, Ramón Alva de la Canal, Fermín Revueltas, Germán List Arzubide, Manuel Maples Arce and Arqueles Vela.
-It was as this time she assumed her husband’s last name as her own (not common practice in Mexico), becoming best known as Lola (diminutive for Dolores) Cueto.
+It was as this time she assumed her husband's last name as her own (not common practice in Mexico), becoming best known as Lola (diminutive for Dolores) Cueto.

 From 1927 to 1932, she lived with her husband in Paris, where both experienced critical moments in their artistic development.
 While living in Paris, they had their first contact with puppetry and hand puppet design.
 Upon their return to Mexico, they founded a glove puppet theatre named "Rin-Rin."
 With the support of the Ministry of Public Education, several groups were formed to perform the Cuetos' puppet shows in schools throughout Mexico, over a period of fifty years.
 In 1936 the couple separated.
 Lola and Gérman Cueto had two daughters, named Ana Maria and Mireya (b.
-1922), who became a well-known puppeteer, writer and playwright, winning the Bellas Artes Medal for her life’s work.
+1922), who became a well-known puppeteer, writer and playwright, winning the Bellas Artes Medal for her life's work.
 Mireya began her career helping her parents.

 Lola Cueto died on January 24, 1978, in Mexico City.